 “Is it a motor starter or contactor?”

 - A contactor is an electrically controlled switch similar to a relay.
-Whereas, a starter is a contactor with the addition of an overload relay.
+In comparison, a starter is a contactor with the addition of an overload relay.

 - A contactor applies voltage to a contactor coil to close the contacts and to supply and interrupt power to the circuit.
 On the other hand, a starter employs overload relays to protect the motor from load surges by shutting it down to prevent overheating.